Children’s Literature IELTS Reading with Answers

 Supporting Sentence: In Britain, a London merchant named Thomas Boreham produced Cajanus, The Swedish Giant in 1742, while the more famous John Newbery published A Little Pretty Pocket Book in 1744

-Keyword location: paragraph B line 2ieltsxpress small logo
+Keyword location: paragraph B line 2

 Explanation: In the passage, it states very clearly how Thomas Boreham was responsible for creating CAJANUS.